ansys/pymapdl/doc/source/examples/extended_examples/index.rst

 Extended examples
 =================

-These extended examples explain other concepts such as interoperability with other programs, libraries, and features in development.
+These extended examples explain concepts such as interoperability with other programs, libraries, and features in development.

 +----------------------------+--------------------------------------------------------------------------------------------+